georgeb3/GIT-PHP-Deploy/README.md

 GIT-PHP-Deploy
 ==============

-Manual or automatic deploy of your web-server code using a PHP script
+Manual or automatic deployment of your web-server code using a PHP script and GITHub.